centrifugal/documentation/server/channels.md

 `#` is a user boundary - separator to create private channels for users (user limited channels)without sending POST request to your web application.
-For example if channel is `news#user42` then only user `user42` can subscribe on this channel (Centrifugo knows user ID as clients provide it when connecting).
+For example if channel is `news#42` then only user with ID `42` can subscribe on this channel (Centrifugo knows user ID as clients provide it when connecting).

-Moreover you can provide several user IDs in channel name separated by comma: `dialog#user42,user43` – in this case only `user42` and `user43` will be able to subscribe on this channel.
+Moreover you can provide several user IDs in channel name separated by comma: `dialog#42,43` – in this case only user with ID `42` and user with ID `43` will be able to subscribe on this channel.

 ### client channel boundary (new in 0.2.0)